-This principle has widespread applications such as squeezing on the bottom of the toothpaste to get it out at the opening of the tube, pushing through a piston on the liquid medicine within a syringe cylinder to inject it in the patient’s body, hydraulic car lifter.
-One of the important advantages is by developing a high output useful force by applying a small level of input force as shown in Figure 2.51 (Walker, 2014, p.
-345)
+This principle has widespread applications such as squeezing on the bottom of the toothpaste to get it out at the opening of the tube, pushing through a piston on the liquid medicine within a syringe cylinder to inject it into the patient’s body, or a hydraulic car lifter.
+One of the important benefits of this principle is that we can generate a high output useful force by applying a small level of input force as shown in the figure above (Walker, 2014, p.
+345).

-Belonging to the same horizontal level, and according to Pascal’s principle:
+Being at the same horizontal level, according to Pascal’s principle: